praschky/ajaere_2021/README.md

 This repository contains replication data and code for:

-Huh, Jason and Reif, Julian.
+Brent, D.A., angadharan, L., Leroux, A., and Raschky, P.A.
+(2021).
 "Reducing Bias in Preference Elicitation for Environmental Public Goods." *Australian Journal of Agricultural and Resource Economics*, forthcoming.

 The code and data was prepared by [Daniel A Brent](https://www.danielbrent.com/)
 ```